 Time marched on, and online computer-to-computer communications improved rapidly.
-In place of 300-baud modems (many with rubber cups where you inserted the telephone handset), we now accept broadband communications as "the norm."
-Access to the Internet via broadband has now spread to 94 percent of Americans, according to an article in the Christian Science Monitor at http://goo.gl/q426F.
-These broadband connections usually are "always on" connections.
+In place of 300-baud modems (many with rubber cups where you inserted the telephone handset), we now accept broadband communications as “the norm.”
+By 2012, access to the Internet via broadband was available to 94 percent of Americans homes, according to an article in the Christian Science Monitor at http://goo.gl/q426F.
+These broadband connections usually are “always on” connections.
 That is, as long as the computer is powered up and running, the Internet is always connected.
 The combination of constant access, high speed connections, and ever-improving software provides capabilities unheard of a few years ago.

 Then there was a puff of a cloud…

 Probably the first cloud application to appear was email service.